samplchallenges/SAMPL8/README.md

 Generally, the challenge structure resembles that of the [SAMPL7 physical properties challenge](https://doi.org/10.26434/chemrxiv.14461962.v1).

 Submission deadlines are in August, 2021, as [discussed in the challenge details](physical_properties/README.md).
+Submission links are available from the files giving instructions for each challenge component.

 ## MANIFEST